Skip to contents

 • Vector objects: Parcels, addresses, buildings, cadastral zones and more.
 These objects are provided by CatastRo as sf objects as provided by the sf package.

-Note that the coverage of this service is 95% of the Spanish territory, excluding Basque Country and Navarre1 that have their own independent cadastral offices.
+Note that the coverage of this service is 95% of the Spanish territory, excluding the Basque Country and Navarre1 that have their own independent cadastral offices.

 There are three types of functions, each one querying a different service: